kalkins/opensearch-docker-test/README.md

 ### First time setup
 The first time you start the Opensearch cluster you have to create an index to view the data.
 Go to the burger menu -> Management -> Stack management -> Index Patterns -> Create index pattern -> Enter "docker-syslog-*" -> Next -> Select @timestamp as the time field -> Create.

+Do the same, but enter "netflow-*" instead of "docker-syslog-*" to add an index for the netflow data.

 Now, to view the data, you can go back to the front page -> Visualize & analyse -> Discover.